MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ---
 lab:
-    title: 'Evaluate the performance of your custom copilot in the Azure AI Foundry'
+    title: 'Evaluate generative AI performance'
+    description: 'Learn how to evaluate models and chat flows to optimize the performance of your chat app and its ability to respond appropriately.
 ---

-# Evaluate the performance of your custom copilot in the Azure AI Foundry
+# Evaluate generative AI performance

 In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Foundry portal.